 \section{Abstract}

 Dementia disorders such as Alzheimer's disease (AD) and frontotemporal dementia (FTD) exhibit overlapping electrophysiological signatures in EEG that challenge accurate diagnosis.
-Existing EEG-based methods are limited by full-band frequency analysis that hinders precise differentiation of dementia subtypes and severity stages.
-We propose a variational mixture of graph neural experts (VMoGE) that integrates frequency-specific biomarker identification with structured variational inference for enhanced dementia diagnosis and staging.
-VMoGE employs a multi-granularity transformer to extract multi-scale temporal patterns across four frequency bands, followed by a variational graph convolutional encoder using Gaussian Markov Random Field priors.
-Through structured variational inference and adaptive gating, VMoGE links neural specialization to physiologically meaningful EEG frequency bands.
-Evaluated on two diverse datasets for both subtype classification and severity staging, VMoGE achieves superior performance with AUC improvements of +4\% to +10\% over state-of-the-art methods.
-Moreover, VMoGE provides interpretable insights through expert weights that correlate with clinical indicators and spatial patterns aligned with neuropathological signatures, facilitating EEG biomarker discovery for comprehensive dementia diagnosis and monitoring.
+Existing EEG-based methods are limited by full-band frequency analysis, which hinders precise differentiation of dementia subtypes and severity stages.
+To address this limitation, we propose a Variational Mixture of Graph Neural Experts (VMoGE) framework that integrates multi-band EEG analysis with variational graph neural networks and a mixture-of-experts architecture.
+Each expert specializes in a specific EEG frequency band and models brain connectivity using a Gaussian Markov Random Field prior, while a variational gating mechanism adaptively integrates expert outputs.
+This design enables the model to learn frequency-specific brain network representations while modeling latent uncertainty through variational inference.
+Experimental results on two EEG dementia datasets show that VMoGE achieves strong performance, with an AUC of 0.89 for HC vs. AD classification in the main comparison and competitive results across dementia subtyping and CDR staging tasks.
+Clinically, VMoGE offers three key translational values: the expert gating weights correlate with MMSE scores and CDR severity, slow-wave δ/θ-band contributions are associated with AD-related EEG slowing and disease progression, and spatially localized activation maps reveal posterior $\theta$/$\alpha$-band alterations and region-specific $\beta$-band changes, providing neurophysiologically interpretable markers aligned with known AD neuropathology.